Michigan's former governor and health director charged in Flint water crisis

-DETROIT (Reuters) - Michigan’s former health director was charged Thursday with involuntary manslaughter as part of a years-long criminal investigation into the crisis surrounding lead contamination of the drinking water system serving the city of Flint.
+DETROIT (Reuters) - Michigan’s former governor, former health director and seven others were charged on Thursday with crimes stemming from lead contamination of the city of Flint’s water supply as prosecutors detailed the findings of a yearslong investigation.

-Nick Lyon pleaded not guilty to the charges, which were linked to the deaths of nine people, at his arraignment in a Gennessee County court on Thursday, according to media reports.

-Former Governor Rick Snyder and Howard Croft, Flint’s former public works director, were also arraigned, the reports said.

-Michigan’s attorney general and a team of prosecutors are due to unveil the full findings of their investigation into the Flint water crisis later on Thursday morning.
+Nick Lyon, former director of the Michigan Department of Health and Human Services, and Eden Wells, who was the state’s chief medical executive, were each charged with involuntary manslaughter in connection with the deaths of nine people who caught Legionnaires’ disease.

-Snyder was charged on Wednesday with two misdemeanor counts of willful neglect of duty for his role in a debacle that afflicted the predominantly African-American city and became emblematic of racial inequality in the United States.
+Former Governor Rick Snyder was charged with two misdemeanor counts of willful neglect of duty for his role in a debacle that afflicted the predominantly African-American city and became emblematic of racial inequality in the United States.

+Lyon, Wells and Snyder have indicated they plan to fight the charges.
+They were among the nine defendants arraigned on Thursday on a total of 42 criminal counts in Genesee County courts.

+The charges are the culmination of a yearslong criminal investigation that ran parallel to civil litigation.
+The civil proceedings last year yielded a settlement worth more than $600 million for victims of the water crisis that is awaiting court approval.

+Wayne County Prosecutor Kym Worthy said she and her colleagues reviewed millions of documents and drew on the expertise of external epidemiologists.

+“Pure and simple this case is about justice, truth, accountability, poisoned children, lost lives, shattered families that are still not whole and simply giving a damn about all of humanity,” she told a news conference in Flint.

 Flint’s troubles began in 2014 after the city switched its water supply to the Flint River from Lake Huron to cut costs.
-Corrosive river water caused lead to leach from pipes, tainting the drinking water and causing an outbreak of Legionnaires’ disease.
+Corrosive river water caused lead to leach from pipes, tainting the drinking water and causing a Legionnaires’ outbreak.

 The contamination also prompted several lawsuits from parents who said their children were showing dangerously high blood levels of lead, which can cause development disorders.
 Lead can be toxic and children are especially vulnerable.